EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 - Designing and developing an analytical framework to extract useful insights from the data
 - Users can use a CLI to pull useful information such as a list of dependencies of the current version, how many vulnerabilities each dependency has, and the severity of vulnerability of the dependency if the dependency is found in NIST (National Institute of Standards and Technology) NVD (National Vulnerability Database)
 - Users can also be given a recommendation, they will be recommended a version with fewer vulnerabilities
-- Because the dependencies making up the Kubernetes SBOM may have their dependencies, and those dependencies may also have their dependencies and so on, for the scope of this project, we have chosen to go at least 2-3 levels deep maximum, 1 level minimum.
+- Because the dependencies making up the Kubernetes SBOM may have their dependencies, and those dependencies may also have their dependencies and so on, for the scope of this project, we have chosen to go 2-3 levels deep maximum, 1 level minimum.

 ## 4. Solution Concept